sqlpad/sqlpad/README.md

 [![Build Status](https://travis-ci.org/rickbergfalk/sqlpad.svg?branch=master)](https://travis-ci.org/rickbergfalk/sqlpad)

 A web app for writing and running SQL queries and visualizing the results.
 Supports Postgres, MySQL, SQL Server, Crate, Vertica, Presto, and SAP HANA.
 Other databases potentially supported via [unix odbc support](https://github.com/rickbergfalk/sqlpad/wiki/ODBC).

-## Heads up!
-New v3 branch has been started for new/breaking development

-If you are working on a feature, or want to run the cutting edge, look to that branch.
-Expect breakage until things are finalized.
-See [v3 branch](https://github.com/rickbergfalk/sqlpad/tree/v3) for more details.
+## Version 3 Work in progress

+Version 3 work has been promoted to master branch and is functional but not ready for release.

+This work involves a directory restructuring and a front-end react component framework migration from react-bootstrap to antd.

+Version 3 will not contain any breaking back-end changes.
+It should be possible to try v3 out with a given SQLPad database, and revert back to v2 if desired.

 ## Installation, Usage, Screenshots